Abhinandan-Khurana/Daijobu/README.md

 ### To deal with all of these issues, this app was created.

 ## Creators :
--Abhinandan Khurana
+- Abhinandan Khurana
--Vidushi Katare
+- Vidushi Katare
--Pranjal Bhalla
+- Pranjal Bhalla

 ## How to use?